Otman404/Otman404.github.io/_posts/2024-01-20-local-rag-api.md

 ### 3. Querying

-Now that we've successfully loaded our data (research papers) into our vector store (Qdrant), we can begin querying it to retrieve relevant data for feeding to our LLM.
+Now that we've successfully loaded our data (research papers) into our vector store (Qdrant), we can begin querying it to retrieve relevant data to be used by our LLM.

 Let's begin by crafting a function that sets up our Qdrant index, which will serve as our query engine.